You need a vision and here is how with step-by-step guide incl. vision boardDo you have a clear vision for your life?

 - Is the desired goal right for you in all circumstances of your life?

-- Is your goal appropriate in all your personal relationships?
+- Is your goal appropriate in all your relationships?

-- What will reaching your goal give you that you do not now have?
+- What will reaching your goal gives you that you do not now have?

 - What will reaching your goal cause you to lose?

 - Is your goal achievable?